-One almighty fashion moment of brilliance he has committed to since 2002 (when he first acquired the only one he still has) is the Reni Hat.
-Reni is the legendary drummer for The Stone Roses – the man with the disturbing drumming genius which had him dubbed as “ten Keith Moons in one” and for playing the drums “like Hendrix played the guitar”.
-Yes, we’re big fans.
+One almighty fashion moment of brilliance he has committed to since 2002 (when he first acquired the only one he still has) is the Reni hat.

 Reni: Drumming Genius and Reni Hats

-Despite his genius he’s still largely unknown in the drumming community (mainly due to his highly elusive and enigmatic nature—he disappeared for 16 years from public view after leaving the band in 1995) but that’s another story for another day.
+That’s, in part, due to his highly elusive and enigmatic nature—he disappeared for 16 years from public view after leaving the band in 1995.
+But that’s another story for another day.

 His remarkable drumming aside, in the late ‘80s he rarely went anywhere without his Reni hat—a bucket hat, essentially, often worn by Northern English folk.